 The Museum's aim is to hold a collection representative of world cultures and to ensure that the collection is housed in safety, conserved, curated, researched and exhibited.

-Please note that from 24 March 2020 the Museum will be shut down.
-On-site administrative and management functions are therefore not open, including but not limited to the receipt of post, and remote access arrangements are limited.
+Please note that due to COVID-19, the Museum’s on-site administrative and management functions remain partially closed.
+Accordingly, we are not able to receive post in the usual way, and remote access arrangements are limited.
 Any communications will not be deemed received or served for official or unofficial purposes during this time and the Museum excludes any responsibility or liability for the same.

-Other queries and communications: we will endeavour to respond in accordance with normal timelines, but please be aware that due to these exceptional circumstances, we may take longer than usual to do so, and may not at present have the ability to address the full range of Museum issues.
+Other queries and communications can be sent to the Museum electronically, however, due to the exceptional circumstances caused by COVID-19, we may take longer than usual to respond, and may not at present have the ability to address the full range of Museum issues.
 Any response timelines stated on the website may therefore be subject to change without notice.
 Thank you for your patience and support during this uncertain time.

 The Museum's story

 The British Museum is unique in bringing together under one roof, the cultures of the world, spanning continents and oceans.
 Discover more about the history, architecture, people and acquisitions that have shaped the Museum.

 Enquiries and feedback handling procedure

 The British Museum welcomes questions and values opinions and comments from visitors and members of the public.
 In order to constantly improve the experience of our visitors and the service we offer, we pay close attention to the feedback and enquiries we receive.
 These messages are reported on a monthly basis and inform decisions taken around the Museum.
 All the enquiries and feedback addressed to the British Museum will be handled with security and confidentiality.
 Public enquiries and feedback records are kept for up to two years.
 Beyond this, an anonymised log will be kept in the form of monthly reports and anonymised data sets.

 Here are some ways you can get in touch:

 We aim to respond to emails within seven to ten working days.